|

 For world sites with bird-finding

-information, contacts, or great photography, try:
+information, contacts, or tours, try:

 For Peru, the lodges and guides offered by Rainforest